A Touch of Zen: Feminism and conservative womanhood

 The film presents Xia Nü Yang in the paradoxical image of female roles.
 She delivers a son to continue Gu's family line as a traditional mother and help fulfill Gu's filial piety, revealing the dominance of patriarchy in society.
 From a feminist perspective, she also has the initiative to end her relationship with Gu and reject the feudalistic values of women's obligation to men.
 This concept of feminism involves a split, between biological and psychic drives on the one hand and the law of the patriarchy on the other.
 Though Yang's actions are dependent on the law and invariably submit to it, her actions are also a sign of her discipline and courage in the execution of her feminist ideals.

 The ghost story

-Based on the fact that Director Hu's interests in a Chinese genre shengguai (which means gods and spirits), the haunted house as the setting and death traps jiguang suggest Gu's encounters and ally with the supernatural ghosts.
-The film adopts the motifs of "Liaozhai gothic", including the goldenrod and alarm system that alerts the unexpected visitors in the haunted house.
+King Hu's interests in a Chinese genre shengguai (which means gods and spirits), the haunted house as the setting, and death traps (jiguang) suggest Gu's allies are supernatural ghosts.
+The film adopts the motifs of "Liaozhai gothic", including the goldenrod alarm system that alerts the unexpected visitors in the haunted house.

-Scholarship and beauty

-The film depicts the romantic relationships between a scholar, Gu, and a pretty female knight-errant, Yang, referring to the classic theme of scholar and beauty Caizijiaren in Chinese literature.